Abh29/TDMA/README.md

 *		beta(i) = (Bi + Di) / (Ci - Bi * alph(i - 1))

 *		for i = 0 	B0 = 0 		&&		for i = N	AN = 0

+## TDMA 1d
+in the file tdma_1d.cpp, I use the TDM algorithm to solve a 1 dimension equation of the type d²f/dx² = sin(x) with some border values, now the mathematical solution for this equation is not that hard (f(x) = -sin(x)), and the TDMA should show a similar result

+## TDMA 2d
+in the file tdma_2d.cpp, I use the TDM algorithm to solve a 2 dimension Laplace equation (heat transfer in a square plate), now this where the iterative approach is clearer, the mathematical solution is a bit involved in this one, yet the iterative solution is much simpler